sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

 * Set up the metadata Database.

   Sparkflows can be configured to store its metadata into H2 Database, MySQL, Microsoft SQL Server or Aurora MySQL database.
-For production grade install, once can use any of the above except for H2 Database.
+For production grade install, one can use any of the above except for H2 Database.
 More details can be found here: https://docs.sparkflows.io/en/latest/installation/configuration/database/index.html

 * Launch Fire server::